gszathmari/homelab-on-oracle-cloud/README.md

 ## Deployment

-Once your [terraform.tfvars](./terraform/terraform.tfvars) is complete, your new homelab environment is ready for deployment.
+Once your [terraform.tfvars](./terraform/terraform.tfvars) is complete, your new home lab environment is ready for deployment.

 1. Run Terraform init first: